Top 5 Ways of Improving Customer Experience in Telecom with Virtual Assistants

 After years of growth flurry, telecom companies are close to hitting the glass ceiling.
 Over-the-top (OTT) players are eroding the revenues previously obtained from voice calls and text messaging.
 Video-on-demand (VOD) platforms and video streaming services prompt more and more consumers to cut the cable cord.

-In 2020, the telecom TV industry in the US lost subscribers.
+In 2020, the telecom TV industry in the US lost over 6 million subscribers.
 By 2024, over a third of all US households will no longer use paid cable services.

 How could OTT players swing customer behaviors in such a relatively short period?
 Unlike some telecoms, they placed a great focus on delivering stellar customer experience, focused around the newly-emerged digital journeys.
 Whether you want to start, stop, or change your service preferences, you can do so online in a matter of a few clicks.
 Issue resolution times are fast and overall service delivery is smooth.

 Telecoms are not yet as efficient as OTT players when it comes to providing seamless online customer support or delivering highly personalized service packages or up-sell/cross-sell opportunities, aimed at increasing customers’ LTV.

 However, there is a silver lining for the telecom players too.
 The deployment of 5G networks will enable some players to recoup the lost revenues: 65% of telco leaders expect that consumers will pay more for 5G connectivity and 25% among them are ‘very certain’ in regards to that.